 - If the employee insists on remaining at work and you still have concerns, contact Human Resources at 928-523-2223.

-What assistance is available to help me cope with the emotional impact of the situation?
+What assistance is available to help me cope with the emotional impact of navigating COVID-19 concerns?
+Accordion Closed

 Employee Assistance and Wellness is available to assist employees with personal and professional issues.
 You can find more information on the EAW webpage.